jpontdia/azure-eventhubs-function/README.md

 ## Environment variables
 The application requires the next environment variables:
-* EVENTHUBS_NAMESPACE.
-The management container for event hubs (or topics, in Kafka parlance).
+* EVENTHUBS_CONNECTION.
+The Event Hub Connection String contains the Namespace Name and the Shared Access Signature (SAS) authentication information.
 * AZUREWEBJOBSSTORAGE.
-The Azure Storage Account used to save the pointer to the latest message read.
+The Azure Storage Account needed to save the pointer to the latest message read.

 Example:
 ~~~bash